Published: 29 June 2021 Updated: 22 July 2024

 How much do you need?

-To prevent a deficiency of long chain Omega-3s, health authorities recommend 90mg/day for women and 160mg/day for men.
-However, to lower chronic disease risk, a much higher amount is recommended:
+To prevent a deficiency of long chain Omega-3s, health authorities recommend 430mg/day for women and 610mg/day for men.

-For some health conditions (such as arthritis and high blood triglyceride levels) doctors recommend higher intakes and fish oil supplements are required.
+For some health conditions (such as arthritis and high blood triglyceride levels) doctors recommend higher intakes, which include additional fish oil supplements if required.

 Rank